europesip/dx-deployment/lab4-opensearch/lab4-guide.md

-# HCL DX Compose – New Search Engine Setup (OpenShift)
+# HCL DX Compose – Installing the New Search Engine on OpenShift

-**DX 9.5 CF231 – Optional Search Engine Installation Lab**
+## Lab Guide (DX 9.5 CF231)

+> ⚠️ **DRAFT – Content Under Development**
+> This lab guide is not yet finalized.
+Instructions may change as the content evolves.

-This guide summarizes the essential steps required to deploy and enable the **new Search Engine** for HCL Digital Experience (DX) Compose on OpenShift.
+This lab explains the operational steps required to deploy and enable the **New Search Engine** for **HCL Digital Experience (DX) Compose** running on **OpenShift**.

-Please note that this lab is not yet available, and is under DRAFT CONTENT
-The content is currently under development and will be released shortly.

-Thank you for your patience.

-For the full official documentation, please refer to:
+---

+## 📚 Official Documentation
-➡️ **HCL DX Documentation – Install New Search Engine**
+➡️ **HCL DX Documentation – Install the New Search Engine**
 https://help.hcl-software.com/digital-experience/9.5/CF231/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_install_new_search/

 ---

-## 📘 Overview
+# 📘 1.
+Objective

+This guide provides the required steps to:

+- Deploy the **DX Search Engine** as an additional component in DX Compose.
+- Generate certificates and configure OpenSearch security.
-The new Search Engine replaces the legacy search service in HCL DX and is deployed as an additional component within your DX Compose environment.
+- Integrate the new Search Engine into the existing DX Compose deployment.
-This lab assumes:

-- You already have a working DX Compose installation.
+### Prerequisites
+- A fully functional **DX Compose** installation (→ complete Lab 1 first).
-- You have permissions as `dxadmin` or equivalent to update the deployment.
+- Permissions as `dxadmin` (or equivalent) on the OpenShift cluster.
-- You will **not** customize Helm values here — any configuration tuning must be performed separately in `custom-values.yaml`.

-This document covers only the **operational steps** required to deploy and enable the new search service.
+- Helm installed and configured on your workstation.
+- Storage available for the Search Engine deployment.

+> **Important:**
+This lab covers *operational setup only*.
+Any tuning or custom configuration must be applied via your own `custom-values.yaml`.

 ---

-## 1. Login as installer
+## 2. Login as installer

 ```bash
 oc login https://api.promox.europesip-lab.com:6443 -u dxadmin
 ```

-## 2. Confirm DX Installation Is Running
+## 3. Confirm DX Installation Is Running

 Before deploying Search, ensure the platform is fully operational: